Wei Hong

-Wei Hong (魏宏; born May 1954) is a Chinese politician who served as the Governor of Sichuan province between 2013 and 2016.
-Prior to his assuming the post of governor, he served as vice governor and head of the party Organization Department in Sichuan province.
+Wei Hong (魏宏; born May 1954) is a Chinese politician who served as the Governor of Sichuan between 2013 and 2016.
+Prior to his assuming the post of governor, he served as vice governor and head of the Organization Department of the Chinese Communist Party in Sichuan province.
 He resigned as governor in 2016 following a party investigation into his conduct.

 Rise to power

 Wei Hong was born in Yinan County, Shandong province.
 He served in the railway force of the People's Liberation Army from November 1970 to March 1978 and joined the Chinese Communist Party in June 1973.
 From 1978 to 1979 he studied at the Changsha Railway Force College in Hunan province.
 He studied economics at the graduate school of Southwestern University of Finance and Economics from 1996 to 1998.

 Starting in 1982 Wei worked in Sichuan province; he became a political operative in 1986, joining the provincial party Organization Department.
-In 1997, he became deputy head of the provincial organization department, and then became the Communist Party Chief of Ya'an prefecture from 2000 to 2002, during which Zhou Yongkang served as leader of the party in Sichuan.
-In September 2002, he became the head of the Organization Department of Sichuan province, and then joined the provincial Party Standing Committee several months later.
+In 1997, he became deputy head of the provincial organization department, and then became the Chinese Communist Party Committee Secretary of Ya'an prefecture from 2000 to 2002, during which Zhou Yongkang served as leader of the party in Sichuan.
+In September 2002, he became the head of the Organization Department of the Chinese Communist Party of Sichuan province, and then joined the provincial Party Standing Committee several months later.
 During his tenure at the Organization Department, he promoted Zhou Yongkang associate Li Chongxi, and also introduced then aspiring female local politician Li Jia to Zhou; Li was later promoted to party chief of Ziyang.
 Zhou, who had by then ascended to the highest echelons of power in Beijing, was said to be fond of Wei, inviting him out to dinner when the latter was in Beijing.
 Wei was named executive deputy governor of Sichuan province in May 2007.

 Surprisingly, however, Wei's name did not appear on the 2012 list of the provincial Standing Committee, but he held onto the post of vice governor.
 As then-Governor Jiang Jufeng approached retirement age, speculation placed then-deputy provincial party chief and Zhou Yongkang associate Li Chuncheng and Chengdu party chief Huang Xinchu as the likely successors of Jiang; however, Li was placed under investigation for corruption shortly following the 18th Party Congress.
 Wei and Li were said to have both coveted the governorship; when Li was sacked, Wei became the unwitting beneficiary.
 As the Sichuan political scene fell into disarray, Wei, who was neither a member nor an alternate member of the Central Committee, nor even a member of the provincial standing committee, emerged as a serious contender.